Posted by Daniel on the 15th of October, 2007 at 1:38 pm. This post has no comments.

 18 Jun 2007 (version 3.1) – After using WordPress for a year, I began to dig into the plug-ins that were available.
 I was particularly interested in a plug-in that would allow posts to be shared on Digg, StumbleUpon, etc. I also grabbed a few that identify commentors and their software.

-1 Jun 2006 (version 3) – Version 2 had been better, but it still had a long way to go before it would be a viable blogging platform.
+1 Jun 2006 (version 3) - Version 2 had been better, but it still had a long way to go before it would be a viable blogging platform.
 Two years later, having still coded no new features, I noticed that my web host offered 1-click installation of WordPress, and I decided to give it a shot.
-I was hooked – it rocked!
-(Still does, actually…) I was able to take my old posts and enter them through WordPress’s interface, categorizing them and back-dating them so the original sequence was preserved.
+I was hooked - it rocked!
+I was able to take my old posts and enter them through WordPress's interface, categorizing them and back-dating them so the original sequence was preserved.
 I launched version 3 as the first version of this blog to run on WordPress, bringing categories, search capability, comments, and RSS feeds (while deployed, no less).

 13 Jul 2004 (version 2) – As I used version 1, I realized the limitations of this technique, and decided to try to write something myself; it would be a learning experience, and give me something better than what I had before.
 I launched version 2 as a new database-centric version, along with a style sheet upgrade.